 Meno Martha’s Look for A Pattern

 What is the best way to predict menopause?

-In What Is Menopause?
-Diagnosing Perimenopause and Menopause the (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Menopause: How Do You Know You Have Reached Menopause? the (Australian) Jean Hailes for Women’s Health (JH) explain:

+Meno Martha’s Look for A Pattern